-The new NFL year begins Wednesday, March 14, and with it, the advent of 2018’s free agent marketplace.
-Leading up to that first day, we’ll examine the landscape from a Patriots perspective, continuing with another potentially important position group for New England: defensive line.
-Read
+The new NFL year begins Wednesday, March 13, and with it, the advent of 2019’s free agent marketplace.
+Leading up to that first day, we’ll examine the landscape from a Patriots perspective, continuing with the defensive linemen (tackles and ends).

 PATRIOTS FREE AGENTS